shelled snails text index | photo index

 Where seen?
 This tiny elongated snail is often seen on sea fans on our Northern shores.

 Features: 1-1.5cm.
 Shell thin and usually a dull orange or red and not so pointed at the ends.
 Foot and siphon red or black.
-Found on sea fans (Order Gorgonacea).
 The mantle is usually the same colour and pattern as the sea fan with tiny red or dark dots and little white or pale protrusions that mimic the polyps of the sea fan.
+Tentacles red or orange with white tips.

-Several similar looking spindle cowrie species can be found in flower soft corals including: Cuspivolva formosa, Cuspivolva queenslandica, Crenavolva traillii and Phencovolva rosea.
+Several similar looking spindle cowrie species include: Cuspivolva queenslandica, Crenavolva traillii and Phenacovolva rosea.

 East Coast, Jun 06